luke-rt/thetowerphs.com/README.md

 git push
 ```

-Vercel will then automatically deploy this website to thetowerphs.com
+Netlify will then automatically deploy this website to thetowerphs.com